 Disclaimer: The Run Testers sometimes use affiliate links.
 This means that we may receive payment if you buy products on our website or YouTube.
 Our use of affiliates supports the channel and does not affect how we review shoes, tech or gear.

 Whether you’re looking for a racing shoe to set PBs in or cushioned shoe for daily miles, Adidas makes some of the best running shoes available.
-As a team we’ve been testing Adidas shoes for over a decade and the last few months have seen some of the best Adidas running shoes yet come out, with the Adidas Adizero Evo SL being a contender for our favourite shoe of 2025.
+As a team we’ve been testing Adidas shoes for over a decade and the last few months have seen some of the best Adidas running shoes yet come out, with the Adidas Adizero Evo SL being a contender for our favourite shoe of 2025 and still a go-to option in 2026.

 Who Are The Run Testers?